 Despite not finding the ticket, Mr Tott was able to tell Camelot the precise time he purchased the ticket from a Londis store in Watford.
 This is what enabled the National Lottery operator to determine theirs was the winning ticket – in contrast to 115 other spurious claims made.
 Camelot were able to confirm from their database records that the Totts had purchased their tickets from the same terminal for five weeks using the same set of numbers.
 The operator referred the case to the National Lottery Commission to see if the 30 day lost ticket reporting rule could be overlooked.
 However, the rules were upheld and no payout was permitted.

 Was the whole thing worth it?

 The couple reported how stressful they had found the whole situation.
 For the seven weeks of the investigations they had thought they would get paid the winning jackpot.
 Mr Tott had dreamed of leaving his job, purchasing a big house to enable them to start a family, and buying a Porsche.
-No more payday loans or worries about paying the rent – a life of luxury.
+No more payday UK or worries about paying the rent – a life of luxury.
 It was not to be.